 The MySQL Enterprise Plugin for Connector/NET enables you to use the Query Analyzer to monitor MySQL queries from any application using Connector/NET, including both standalone and web-based applications.
 As described in Section 29.3, “Query Analyzer User Interface”, the Query Analyzer can help you locate queries that are inefficient or slow.
 Tuning such queries helps to shorten load times for web pages, and improves overall system responsiveness and scalability.

 Information about the queries is sent directly to the MySQL Enterprise Service Manager.
-Once you install the MySQL Enterprise Plugin for Connector/Net, query analysis becomes available for your applications without requiring any modification to the application code.
+Once you install the MySQL Enterprise Plugin for Connector/NET, query analysis becomes available for your applications without requiring any modification to the application code.

-You must be using Connector/Net version 6.2.3 or later.
+You must be using Connector/NET version 6.2.3 or later.

-The MySQL client application user must have
+For MySQL 5.5, or earlier, the MySQL client application user must have

 SELECTprivileges on the

 mysql.inventorytable.
 This table contains the server UUID; it is required to report the Query Analyzer data to the MySQL Enterprise Service Manager.
 Use the

 mysql> GRANT SELECT on mysql.inventory to 'user'@'localhost' IDENTIFIED BY 'password';

 Mysql.data.dlland have been built with the library requirement.

 If you are using the released builds of Connector/NET, you must include the